pedro-hdt/stack-smash/README.md

 ## 3 - Return-Oriented Programming

-The script build_exploit.py automatically generates the file (exploit) such that running `./format_string < exploit` causes a shell to be spawned.
+The script build_exploit.py automatically generates the file (exploit) such that running `echo -ne 'run\n-1' | gdb rop` causes the chosen file to be printed to stdout.

+This exploit does NOT work outside of gdb.

 To run the attack just use the sequence of commands, replacing \<FILENAME\> by the name of the file to leak.
 Note that it be at most 55 characters long.